barebox/barebox/Documentation/devel/porting.rst

 can be written in inline assembly inside such a naked function.
 See for example ``__barebox_arm_head`` for ARM32 or ``__barebox_riscv_header`` for RISC-V.

-For platforms, without naked function support, inline assembly may not be used and the entry point should be written in a dedicated assembly file.
+For platforms without naked function support, inline assembly may not be used and the entry point should be written in a dedicated assembly file.
 This is the case with ARM64, see for example ``__barebox_arm64_head`` and the ``ENTRY_PROC`` macro.

-Another way, which is often used for non-executable headers with extra meta-information like a checksum, is adding a new tool to ``scripts/`` and have it run as part the image build process. ``images/`` contains various examples.
+Another way, which is often used for non-executable headers with extra meta-information like a checksum, is adding a new tool to ``scripts/`` and have it run as part of the image build process. ``images/`` contains various examples.

 Memory controller setup